 - Lay underwater transects to assess the health of the island’s coral reefs, which are among the largest in the world and are home to diverse marine species including the valuable queen conch.

-- Develop field skills including: Coral health assessment, marine species identification, acoustic tracking, research design, data collection, scientific writing and presentation
+- Build core skills including: Coral health assessment, marine species identification, BRUVS surveys, underwater transects and quadrats, natural resource valuation, research design and implementation, data collection and analysis, research presentation

 SFS Awards More Than $650,000 in Need-based Aid Each Year

 SFS works closely with your home school to help you fund your SFS program.
 Many applicants receive aid through their home institutions or other outside sources, so check with your financial aid office to see what aid may apply to an SFS program.